deepspsd/Webshield/README.md

 - **Scan History**: Keeps a record of all scans performed by the user
 - **Dashboard**: Provides a central hub for scanning URLs and viewing a summary of recent activity
 - **Statistical Overview**: Displays aggregate data on total scans, threats detected, and more
+- **Chrome Extension Integration**: Direct link to install the WebShield Chrome extension for seamless browser protection

 ## ✨ Live Demo